aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ...
     ```

-1. Here's where we'll get a chance to fire up our react hooks.
-We need to add a reference (`useRef`) to the `.demo-map` DOM node, make an asynchronous API call (`useEffect`) to fetch data using Amplify, and keep track of the latitude, longitude, and zoom level of the map (`useState`)
+1. Next, we make use of several React hooks.
+We add a reference (`useRef`) to the `.demo-map` DOM node, make an asynchronous API call (`useEffect`) to fetch data using Amplify, and we keep track of the latitude, longitude, and zoom level of the map (`useState`)

     ```js